mmarini/search_app/README.md

     role

     --------------------------

+The results for the search and listing the search fields will scroll similar to the `less` command.
+Use the arrow keys to scroll up and down, a space to scroll down a page, or press `q` to quit the results

 ## Tests
 Tests were written with RSpec and are located in the `spec` directory .
 Please run `bundle exec rspec` to execute